 One preventable problem that causes thousands of dollars in damage to homes in southern Alberta every winter is the ice dam.
 Ice dams are a hardened lip of ice that forms at the edge of your roof or in your gutters.

 In an inadequately insulated house, escaped heat can melt snow from the roof to back up on behind the edge of the ice dam.
 If you don’t have a waterproof membrane installed under your shingles, this backed up melt water can attack the plywood edges of the roof and allow rivulets of water to flow into your home mostly unseen.

 Even a properly functioning gutter system can become a flooding problem if the water in the downspouts is not well managed.
 Rain gutter water should ideally be managed away from your house and out to the storm drains of the street.
 If your downspouts have to drain into your yard, make sure they are maintained and well away from your home’s foundation, especially if you have a basement that hasn’t been properly water sealed against seepage.

-Contact Bow Valley of Calgary for a Home Insurance Quote
+Contact Bow Valley for a Home Insurance Quote